News and updates (9 February 2021)

 Please note that Research or Course Electives may be conducted with restrictions due to government-imposed regulations to limit the Covid-19 spread.
 Restrictions may include limited or no lab access, limited or otherwise altered use of specialized equipment, restricted contact with participants, altered experiment procedures that require close-proximity interaction with participants or other regulations.
 Discuss research possibilities with your potential elective supervisor clearly and carefully before you start the elective in order to avoid miscommunication.
 Take the research restrictions seriously, be flexible in planning and conducting your research and always remain professional and courteous in your conduct!

-- Important updates on 13 Dec: Read the instructions on these pages carefully before applying for electives!
+- Updates 13 Dec 2020 Read the instructions on these pages carefully before applying for electives!

 - Start your search and application for Research / Review electives in January 2021!
 Electives posted on AskPsy are continually updated.

 - Apply for a Research / Review elective one project at a time (see also Research/Review Elective application instructions)!

 - The Laboratory Animal Sciences is now offered as a 3-credit Course Elective to DN/FN students only.

 - Course Electives for Forensic Psychology have very little vacancy in 2020-2021.

 - Do not forget to fill out the DorsWebApp Elective Application form when applying for an elective